2022 FA Cup final: Summary

-In the 8th minute of the match Trent Alexander-Arnold passed into the path of Luis Díaz who ran in on goal and shot low from the left which was saved by Édouard Mendy and eventually cleared.
+In the 8th minute, Trent Alexander-Arnold passed into the path of Luis Díaz who ran in on goal and shot low from the left which was saved by Édouard Mendy and eventually cleared.
 In the 23rd minute, Christian Pulisic shot past the left post for Chelsea after a low cross from the right.

 Chelsea had another chance in the 27th minute with Alisson getting down to block a shot from the left by Marcos Alonso.
 In the 47th minute, Alisson again got down to his right to save a shot from Pulisic.
 A minute later Marcos Alonso hit a free-kick from the right against the back left post.
-In the 83rd minute Luis Díaz shot from the right of the penalty area which went wide off the outside of the right past.
-A minute later Andrew Robertson hit a shot against the left post from close range after a cross from the right by James Milner.
+In the 83rd minute, Luis Díaz shot from the right of the penalty area which went wide off the outside of the right past.
+A minute later Andy Robertson hit a shot against the left post from close range after a cross from the right by James Milner.
 Luis Díaz curled another shot just past the right post in the 90th minute.

-After no goals in extra-time the match went to a penalty shoot-out.
-César Azpilicueta missed with Chelsea's second penalty with his shot hitting the post.
-After four successful penalties scored by Liverpool, Sadio Mané had the chance to win the game but his penalty was saved by Mendy down low to his left.
-Alisson then saved down to his left from Mason Mount which allowed Kostas Tsimikas to win the game for Liverpool when he scored his penalty, hitting it low into the left corner, sending Mendy the wrong way.
+After no goals in extra time, the match went to a penalty shoot-out.
+The shoot-out took place at the east end of the stadium.
+César Azpilicueta hit the post with Chelsea's second penalty, which mean after four successful penalties by Liverpool, Sadio Mané had the chance to win the shoot-out; however, his penalty was saved by his Senegal international teammate Mendy down low to his left, forcing sudden death.
+After Hakim Ziyech and Diogo Jota dispatched their penalties, Alisson saved down to his left from Mason Mount, allowing Kostas Tsimikas to win it for Liverpool, sending Mendy the wrong way and shooting it low into the left corner.